Aral Şimşir: Midtjylland

-On 1 June 2020, aged 17, he made his Danish Superliga debut when he came on as a 64th-minute substitute for Anders Dreyer in the 1–0 loss to AC Horsens.
+Şimşir made his Danish Superliga debut for Midtjylland on 1 June 2020 at the age of 17, replacing Anders Dreyer in a 1–0 defeat to AC Horsens.
 Midtjylland advanced to the championship round, where Şimşir played two more matches for the first team, contributing to the club's title victory.

-On 22 September 2021, Şimşir scored his first professional goal in a 5–0 win over Kjellerup IF in the Danish Cup.
+His first senior goal came on 22 September 2021 in a 5–0 victory over Kjellerup IF in the Danish Cup.